Lombeira/simple-todo-app/README.md

 This will install all the necessary dependencies in the local `node_modules` folder.

+Please check if you are using a compatible node version before trying to run the app

 Finally, start your development server by running:

 ```